 About Nitinol Shape Setting

-Norman Noble is one of the few companies that provide all elements of nitinol manufacturing, including micromachining, shape-setting, and a proprietary automated electropolishing process of nitinol.
-Besides nitinol component manufacturing, we also have the capability of confirming the physical, and mechanical properties of the finished part, by means of DSC (differential scanning calorimeter), BFR (bend and free recovery), and temperature controlled tensile testing.
+Norman Noble is one of the few companies that provide all elements of nitinol manufacturing, including micromachining, nitinol shape-setting, nitinol welding and a proprietary automated electropolishing process of nitinol.
+Besides nitinol implant manufacturing, we also have the capability of confirming the physical, and mechanical properties of the finished part, by means of DSC (differential scanning calorimeter), BFR (bend and free recovery), and temperature controlled tensile testing.
 Click here for more information on our Nitinol Implant Machining and Processing Services

 Materials and Applications